crypti/cryptocurrencies/readme.md

 ## Building

-The JSON list and the Markdown Table shown above (in this readme) are auto-generated from the coin list made available by the [cryptocompare coinlist API](https://www.cryptocompare.com/api/data/coinlist/), and can be updated automatically by running:
+The JSON list, the currency icons, and the Markdown Table shown above (in this readme) are auto-generated from the coin list made available by the [cryptocompare coinlist API](https://www.cryptocompare.com/api/data/coinlist/), and can be updated automatically by running: